19syntax/demo-repo/README.md

 # Demo

-Some description for the projects
+Some description for the projects!